KennethTrecy/web_template/README.md

 ## Origin
 Some parts of the repository was based from [`empty_composer_json`] branch of [Web Template].

-The template has been specialized for backend-end development.
+The template has been specialized for back-end development.

 -->